corrode/corrode.github.io/content/blog/paradigms/index.md

   many cases interpreted as UTF-8.
 * On Windows, strings are often arbitrary sequences of non-zero 16-bit values, interpreted as UTF-16 when it is valid to do so.

-The version above is still relatively readable, and maintainable, but it's not too *pretty*.

 ### Functional Style